aminert/easy-vizy/README.md

 # easy-vizy
-Tiny visualization engine for machine learning
+Minimal visualization tool for images on a grid